 When Federal Agents Want to Ask You Questions, Get Strong Legal Representation

-White collar criminal defense lawyer Solomon L. Wisenberg defends clients who have been charged with making false statements to the federal government.
-He also takes steps in order to protect clients from ever facing these charges.
+I am an experienced criminal defense lawyer and I defend clients who have been charged with making false statements to the federal government.
+I also take steps to protect clients from ever facing these charges.

 False Statements Are a Crime, Even Outside of the Courtroom

 Most people do not realize that intentionally making a false statement to a federal government official is a crime.
 This is true even when:

 - The conversation is not recorded or manually transcribed

 - The alleged false statement is not directly made to the government official

 - You are not trying to cheat the government out of money

 Don’t Let It Happen in the First Place

 Two Against One: Federal agents almost always travel in pairs when they are investigating potential criminal activity.
 If you agree to speak to them, but later dispute their version of the conversation, the jury is more likely to believe two clean-cut federal agents over one individual who is suspected of wrongdoing.